Documenting the American South Logo

 Patricia Neal, June 6, 1989.
 Interview C-0068.

 School Board Member Describes Process of Integration in Durham Schools: Patricia Neal settled in Durham, North Carolina, during the 1950s and became an active member of the community.
-Having served on the County Board of Education from the late 1960s through the 1980s, Neal describes the process of integration and its impact on Durham schools and on the community.
+Having served on the Durham County Board of Education from the late 1960s through the 1980s, Neal describes the process of integration and its impact on Durham schools and on the community.

 Interviewee: Patricia Neal Interviewer: Kathryn Nasstrom